 - If using alcohol-based hand gels, make sure your hands are dry before you touch your cat.

-- vomiting and/or diarrhoea
+- They have vomiting and/or diarrhoea

-- changes in drinking, urinating or appetite
+- You notice changes in your cat’s drinking or appetite

-- twitching and fitting
+- They may be twitching and fitting

-- breathing difficulties
+- They may have breathing difficulties

-- shock or collapse
+- They may go into shock or collapse

 Here’s what you should do if you believe your cat has been exposed: